carldubois/bigiq-cm-restapi-reference/markdown/t_apply_deploy_firewall_policies.md

   ],
 }
 ```
-#### 3. Apply the firewall policy to the virtual server firewall context (staged or enforced)
+#### 3. Apply the firewall policy to the virtual server firewall context (staged or enforced).

-Perform a PATCH of the virtual server firewall context.
+Perform a PATCH operation on the virtual server firewall context.
 The virtual server is identified by a URI containing its selfLink.
 Set either `stagedPolicyReference` or `enforcedPolicyReference` to the firewall policy selfLink.
 ```
 PATCH: https://<mgmtip>/mgmt/cm/firewall/working-config/firewalls/970b7b0b-8f21-3a88-909a-29df7e73fd5d
 {